-Grace Smith is a fiddle player and clog dancer from Teesside.
+Grace Smith is a fiddle player and clog dancer.
 She graduated with First Class Honours on the BMus Folk and Traditional Music degree at Newcastle University in 2015 and with a Distinction from the MMus course there in 2017 too.
 Grace is an experienced performer, playing with several bands as well as solo.
 In 2018, she was awarded a Seed Funding bursary from the English Folk Dance and Song Society as part of the PRS for Music Foundation Talent Development Partnership, and this project led to the formation of the Grace Smith Trio, featuring Sam Partridge and Bevan Morris.
 She also received a bursary from the Instep Research Team in 2020 to research and develop clog dancing opportunities in the High Peak.
 Grace has also performed at festivals and venues across Europe with Monster Ceilidh Band, The Rachel Hamer Band, a duo with Sam Partridge and various ceilidh bands.

 Grace also has a passion for teaching and is in high demand as a tutor.
-She has taught in several settings for a wide range of ages and abilities, including for National Youth Folk Ensemble, Newcastle University, Folkworks Junior Summer School, North East Fiddle School, Liverpool Philharmonic Youth Company, Lancashire Music Hub, Newcastle Music Service, Newcastle University, Sage Gateshead, and Cream Tees (Music at the Heart of Teesdale).
+She has taught in several settings for a wide range of ages and abilities, including for National Youth Folk Ensemble, Newcastle University, Folkworks Junior Summer School, North East Fiddle School, Liverpool Philharmonic Youth Company, Band on the Wall, Lancashire Music Hub, Newcastle Music Service, Sage Gateshead, and Cream Tees (Music at the Heart of Teesdale).
 She is currently studying on Music Master’s PGCEi course in group instrumental teaching.
-Grace also teaches on a private basis in Derbyshire.
+Grace also teaches on a private basis in Derbyshire and online.

 “Fiddler, singer and dancer Grace Smith always brings her many musical facets together in an innovative and creative way- expect a real gem!”
 Catriona Macdonald, Shetland Fiddler and Degree Programme Director: BA in Folk and Traditional Music, Newcastle University.